MD2Korg/stream-processor/README.md

 # Stream Processor - A real-time high-frequency framework for mCerebrum's data sources
 [![Build Status](https://travis-ci.org/MD2Korg/stream-processor.svg)](https://travis-ci.org/MD2Korg/stream-processor)

+# Overview
+Stream Processor is a library and data processing tool that contains online implementations of algorithms designed to run on mCerebrum.
+This codebase also be run in a standalone fashion on most computing platforms.

+It contains implementations of the following algorithms:
 ## Algorithms
 - cStress: A continuous stress assessment algorithm